openvinotoolkit/openvino/docs/OV_Runtime_UG/ov_infer_request.md

 ## Working with Input and Output tensors

-`ov::InferRequest` allows to get input/output tensors by friendly name, index and without any arguments in case if model has only one input or output.
+`ov::InferRequest` allows to get input/output tensors by tensor name, index, port and without any arguments in case if model has only one input or output.

   * `ov::InferRequest::get_input_tensor()`, `ov::InferRequest::set_input_tensor()`, `ov::InferRequest::get_output_tensor()`, `ov::InferRequest::set_output_tensor()` methods without arguments can be used to get or set input/output tensor for model with only one input/output:
     @sphinxdirective